-Growth should be visible within a few days, first appearing as little white tufts that expand and begin to interconnect.
-You can gently shake the grains around to mix them up once or twice during this first stage to accelerate growth, but allow the mycelium to get comfortable with the grains before breaking up the whole substrate block.
+Growth should be visible within a few days to a week, first appearing as little white tufts that expand and begin to interconnect.
+You can gently shake the grains around to mix them up once during this first stage to accelerate growth, but allow the mycelium to get comfortable with the grains before breaking up the whole substrate block.